5T33Z0/OC-Little-Translated/S_System_Updates/OTA_Updates.md

 > [!WARNING]
 >
-> - This workaround only works on systems with Haswell/Broadwell and newer CPUs.
-On Ivy Bridge and older, the update fails during the preparation phase!
+> - This workaround only works on systems with 4th Gen Intel and newer CPUs.
+On Ivy Bridge and older, the update fails during the preparation phase! (&rarr; Sreenshot)
 > - This workaround cannot be utilized if your system requires post-install patches for *both* WiFi and Ethernet.
 Because then you cannot access the internet to download updates!

 ## Notes